 How it works:

-- Generative AI: The platform leverages advanced AI models to translate natural language prompts into functional circuit board layouts, automating intricate design processes.
+- Generative AI: siliXon’s platform uses AI to translate high-level, natural language prompts into detailed and functional circuit board layouts.

-- Rapid Iteration: The prompt-to-design workflow facilitates faster prototyping and iteration cycles, accelerating the development of new electronic products.
+- Rapid Iteration: By streamlining the design phase, the technology enables faster prototyping and more efficient iteration for new electronic products.

 Key Facts